Soho Theatre in Walthamstow

 Another London heritage landmark gets transformed by our interiors specialists

-Our interior specialist Willmott Dixon Interiors is transforming the iconic and popular Grade 2* EMD Cinema into a multi-purpose entertainment venue for Waltham Forest.
+Our interior specialist Willmott Dixon Interiors has transformed the iconic and popular Grade 2* listed former EMD Cinema into a stunning new multi-purpose entertainment venue called Soho Theatre.

-Just like with other London landmarks like Old Admiralty Building, Alexandra Palace and The Commonwealth Institute, our team is giving a new lease of life to this art deco building in Walthamstow that originally opened as the Granada cinema in 1930 and in its heyday saw performances from The Beatles, The Rolling Stones, Dusty Springfield and Johnny Cash.
+Just like with other London landmarks like Old Admiralty Building, Alexandra Palace and The Commonwealth Institute, our team has given a new lease of life to this art deco building in Walthamstow that originally opened as a cinema in 1930 and in its heyday saw performances from The Beatles, The Rolling Stones, Dusty Springfield and Johnny Cash.

 Fine history